Generic Name: fentanyl (nasal) (FEN tan il)

 If you switch to Lazanda from another form of fentanyl, you will not use the same dose.
 You must start with the lowest dose (100 micrograms).

-The usual starting dose of Lazanda Nasal Spray is 1 single spray into 1 nostril.
+The usual starting dose is 1 single spray into 1 nostril.
 Your doctor may change your dose to make sure you get the best results.
 Follow dosing instructions very carefully.
 Do not use more than one dose for each episode of breakthrough cancer pain.

 Call your doctor if you still have pain within 30 minutes after using the nasal spray.
 Do not use the nasal spray more than 4 times in 24 hours.
 You must wait at least 2 hours after your last dose of Lazanda before you can treat a new pain episode.